wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 jwsCerts.last.verify(appleRootCa.getPublicKey)
 ```

-It will throw exception if the verify doesn't pass.
+It will throw an exception if the verification doesn't pass.

-### 4.2 Verify JWS is signed by keys in JWS header
+### 4.2 Verify JWS is signed by keys in the JWS header

-Once we verified the keys in JWS header is signed by Apple, we need to verify JWS itself is signed by these keys.
+Once we have verified the keys in the JWS header are signed by Apple, we need to verify the JWS itself is signed by these keys.
 Since the `alg` field in this JWS header is `ES256`, we will use `ECDSAVerifier` to verify it:

 ```
 val jwk = ECKey.parse(jwsCerts.head)